Sinchana07/Simple_calculator/README.md

 # Simple_calculator
-This is android project built using java to create the calculator app on android devices.
+This is a android project built using java to create the calculator app on android devices.